Aged care sector employment checks

 Register with the screening unit

-Before you start an application on behalf of an individual, you will need to know:
+Before you start an application on behalf of an individual, you'll need to know:

 • your organisation’s Screening Unit login details